Read our new white paper: Generative AI in Christian Evangelism

 Scrolling Behavior #

 By default, Beacon will automatically scroll as the response is being output.
-However, you may change this behavior by adding data-autoscroll="false"
+However, you may change this behavior by adding data-autoscroll="false" to the script tag.

-Other Icon Customizations #
+Other Customizations #

 Full Example with All Options #